sensu/catalog/integrations/slack/slack-alerts/README.md

 <!-- Please provide links to any relevant reference documentation to help users learn more and/or troubleshoot this integration. -->

-1. Slack knowledge base: [Sending messages using Incoming Webhooks"][slack-webhook-url]
+1. Slack knowledge base: [Sending messages using Incoming Webhooks][slack-webhook-url]
 1. This integration uses [Handler Templating][handler-templating] for variable substitution

 <!-- Links -->